VA Compensation Appeals for Cataract – Everything You Need to Know

 For postoperative cataracts without a replacement lens, VA evaluates your condition based on visual impairment and evaluates the resulting level of visual impairment one step.

-Importantly, VA grants a minimum rating (regardless of whether your condition is unilateral or bilateral) of 30 percent for aphakia.
+Importantly, VA grants a minimum rating (regardless of whether your condition is unilateral or bilateral) of 30% for aphakia.

 Calculating Your Monthly Pay for Cataract Veterans Benefits Based on Your Rating